-2. Tap the Add ¬†icon to add your Modifier Group.
+2. Tap the Add to add your Modifier Group.

 3. Give this Modifier Group a name (for example, Cheese).
 Tap Icon and add an appropriate icon.
 If you want this to be a mandatory modifier, enter a 1 in the Minimum field.
 Note: this icon will be visible to users of TouchBistro’s self-ordering kiosk.

-4. Tap the Add icon and tap Add Menu Item.
+4. Tap the Add + icon and tap Add Menu Modifier.

 5. Tap the Menu Category you created to hold your intended menu item modifiers.
 For example, tap Cheese.

-6. Tap all the Menu Items, ensuring there’s a Checkmark next to each and then tap Done.
+6. Tap all the Menu Items, ensuring there’s a Checkmark next to each and then tap Save.

 Note: You tap Sort if you prefer to customize the order your modifiers are presented.

-13. Tap the menu items you want to make this Modifier Group available to.
-Ensure there’s a Checkmark next to each and then tap Done.
+11. Tap a Menu Category with a menu item you want to make this modifier group available t0.
+Tap the menu items you want to make this Modifier Group available to.
+Ensure there’s a Checkmark next to each and then tap Save.